inclavare-containers/inclavare-containers/README.md

 - [SGX DCAP](https://github.com/intel/SGXDataCenterAttestationPrimitives): please download and install the packages from this [page](https://download.01.org/intel-sgx/sgx-dcap/#version#linux/distro).
   - centos 8.2: `libsgx-dcap-quote-verify-devel`, `libsgx-dcap-ql-devel`, `libsgx-uae-service`
   - ubuntu 18.04: `libsgx-dcap-quote-verify-dev`, `libsgx-dcap-ql-dev`, `libsgx-uae-service`
-- For TDX, please see "TDX MVP Stack" (url will be released in future).
+- For TDX, please see the README in TDX MVP Stack.
 You need to download the packages and following TDX_E2E_attestation_software_stack_Installation_README-dcap-2021XXXX.txt to do step 2 & step 3 to setup build and dependence libraries.

 ## Build and Install